ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 - State: 0b0

 *** RATE TEST INFO ***
-Setting AT rate to 100 mAh
+Setting AT rate to 100 mA
 TimeToFull at rate: 265 min
-Setting AT rate to -100 mAh
+Setting AT rate to -100 mA
 TimeToEmpty at rate: 3061 min
 Can be delivered for 10 seconds at rate: 1